fcorti/alfresco-audit-analysis-reporting/Pentaho/README.md

 [Pentaho v6.0, v6.1](Pentaho v6 development environment setup.md)

+Below, for historical reference, the old versions and documentation.

 [Pentaho v5.3, v5.4](Pentaho v5.3, v5.4 development environment setup.md)

 For more informations on the solution: